 Step 3: Tool Pathing Terrain

-There are a few things I’d like to cover when it comes to machining detailed 3D surfaces such as terrains.
+There are a few things I’d like to cover when it comes to machining detailed 3D surfaces.
 The first consideration centers around our stock material.
-It's best to start out with low density materials like foam, just to get a sense of the process, you can run tests quickly and you won't need to worry much about breaking bits or wasting time with roughing passes.
-Of course, it's always ideal to start small, run some test samples before taking on large areas, 3D machining can be incredibly time consuming and you'll want to be sure you have everything dialed in before you start a multi-hour long cut.
+It's best to start out with low density materials like foam, just to get a sense of the process.
+You can run tests quickly and you won't need to worry much about breaking bits or wasting time with roughing passes.
+Of course, it's always ideal to start small, run some test samples before taking on larger areas.
+3D machining can be incredibly time consuming and you'll want to be sure you have everything dialed in before you start a multi-hour long cut.

-Once you feel comfortable to move on to higher density materials, hardwoods, acrylics, aluminum, all machine beautifully with this technique.
+Once you feel comfortable to move on to higher density materials, hardwoods, plastics, aluminum, all machine beautifully with this technique.

 Of course the other major variable that effects levels of detail and machine time is the amount of step over in relation to the tool diameter.
 In RhinoCAM this is found in Cut Parameters.
 This will take a bit of experimentation to achieve desired results, but just for example, to produce Gaia Horizon, I used an Onsrud 77-114 1/4” Upcut Taper Tool, running 18,000 RPM @ 600 IPM and using a 5% step over.
 For this particular work, I was carving into yoga blocks, which is EVA foam, it carves really nicely.
 I've also used this technique in carving hardwoods like maple.
 For this I've used smaller diameter taper tools, but would recommend doing a roughing pass with at least a 1/2" ball end mill.